Partnered with Barrick and Resolute Mining for Discovery in the Congo

 - Additionally Loncor controls exploration permits covering 13,000 sq km of underexplored and highly prospective ground in North Kivu province, DR Congo.

-2020 Exploration - Barrick has identified a number of priority drill targets that are planned to be drilled commencing March 2020
+- Barrick has identified a number of priority drill targets to be drilled 2nd quarter 2020